dgrundel/woo-product-importer/README.md

 woo-product-importer
 ====================

-A simple, free CSV importer for WooCommerce.
+- A simple, free CSV product importer for WooCommerce.
+- Supports importing hundreds or thousands of products at once.
+- Imports images via URL or local file path.
+- Lots of other great features suggested by plugin users (see below.)

 Once installed, go to **Tools** &rarr; **Woo Product Importer** in the Admin Panel to use.